dcsync/pycobalt/docs/engine.md

 # pycobalt.engine

-For communication with cobaltstrike
+For communication with Cobalt Strike

 ## enable_debug
 ```python
 enable_debug()
 ```

-Enable debug messages
+Enable debug messages on the Python side

+To enable the Aggressor debug messages run `python-debug` in the Script Console or set `$pycobalt_debug_on = true` in your Aggressor script.

 ## disable_debug
 ```python